 I live in Queens, and within a fifteen minute walk of my apartment there is about twenty plus green grocers and supermarkets.
 However, I really only frequent four of them.
 Here, let me take you on a tour of a few of my favorite neighborhood markets!

 First up, the mom & pop green grocer.
 I shop here because I know where everything is, and because of the owner.
 She may not be the nicest but she is quirky.
 I like quirky.
 I also like her prices and selection of fruits and vegetables.
-Tomatoes here are very fresh and are priced anywhere between $0.59-$1.49, but mostly around $0.99, so that is what I list as the price of tomatoes in my recipes.
+Tomatoes here are very fresh and are priced anywhere between $0.59-$1.49, but mostly around $0.99.

 This green grocer only stocks in season fruits and vegetables so their prices are low and turnover is high with most of their selections not refrigerated.